ScottChapman/WWCloudFunctions/README.md

 To get started you might want to create a new space in your organization.
 Here are some steps you can use to prepare for deploying this application.
 This is optional, if you already have a space you want to use simple use the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) to set your target.
 Having a new space gives you a new IBM Cloud Functions namespace to work in; think of it as your project work area.
 - Install [Cloud Functions CLI](https://console.bluemix.net/openwhisk/learn/cli)
 - To create a new space run
-  - `bx cf create-space WatsonWorkspaceEchoApp`
+  - `bx cf create-space WatsonWorkspace`
 - It will return a `cf` command to set your target to your new space.
 You'll just want to add `bx` to the front of it since `cf` is a subcommand of `bx`

 You can use the [Dumper](Dumper) deployment to assist in your application development.
 It creates simple functions that just dump their input contents to a log.
 This is useful for understanding the events that are being published by this application.